tranquilit/WAPT-Documentation/source/waptserver-update/waptserver-update-centos.rst

   .. attention::

-   * If you subscribed to **WAPT Enterprise** do not use that repo but the Enterprise repository provided in your documentation.
+   * If you subscribed to **WAPT Enterprise** don't use that repo but the Enterprise repository provided in your documentation.

   Modify the repository address then launch the upgrade.